-These cards are handmade in small quantities with usually only a few hundred of each image being produced.
+No longer in production, these cards were handmade in small quantities with usually only a few hundred of each image being produced.
 Real photographs taken directly from the original artwork, mounted on 7" x 5" white card folding open to a blank inside, with good quality envelopes all individually wrapped in clear wallets.
-Cards cost £2.50 each plus p&p, use our secure online shop to calculate total costs and place your order.
+The few cards we still have available cost £2.50 each plus p&p, use our secure online shop to calculate total costs and place your order.

 Peter Barnfield set up his own graphic design studio in 1986.
 Finding a ready market for a growing range of his own illustrations, pictorial maps and humorous pictures, design and advertising were soon abandoned as he concentrated on producing original artwork.
 In 1996 his wife Ginny joined him to create, produce and market an expanding range that had by then become known as the Steam Pencil range of cards and prints.